GianlucaGuarini/fcf/readme.md

 ### functional cases

-The `fcf.switch` and `fcf.switch.case` methods accept also functions as argument.
+The `fcf.switch` and `fcf.switch.case` methods also accept functions as arguments.

 ```js
 fcf